-2. How are Ontologies Used?
+2 How are Ontologies Used?

-Applications of ontologies focus on their role as sharable and reusable representations of knowledge.
-In other words, when two software applications use different terminology, an ontology can be used to specify the meanings of the terms and then determine whether or not they are logically equivalent.
-Furthermore, the ontology

-Sharability is a particularly acute problem for tasks that require correct and meaningful communication and integration among intelligent agents and information resources.
-A major barrier to such interoperability is semantic heterogeneity: different applications, databases, and agents may ascribe disparate meanings to the same terms or use distinct terms to convey the same meaning.
-The development of ontologies has been proposed as a key technology to support semantic integration-two software systems can be semantically integrated through a shared understanding of the terminology in their respective ontologies.
+Applications of ontologies focus on their role as sharable and reusable representations of knowledge ??, ??.
+Semantic heterogeneity is particularly acute problem for tasks that require correct and meaningful communication and integration among software systems, since different systems may ascribe disparate meanings to the same terms or use distinct terms to convey the same meaning.
+Ontologies support semantic integration through a shared understanding of the intended semantics of the terminology used by the software systems.